The Ice Watch business; ‘Time’ for an overview of recent interesting caselaw.

 Lego vs. Ice Watch

 The Lego shaped boxes were the subject of conflict between Ice Watch and Lego in 2011.
-Lego argued that the boxes which were used to pack the Ice Watches were an infringement on their shape mark because they were too much alike Lego blocks.
+Lego argued that the boxes which were used to pack the watches were an infringement on their shape mark because they were too much alike Lego blocks.

 In the first case, the court decided that by using the lego shaped boxes, Ice Watch had created unfair competition with the brand popularity of Lego.
 It is prohibited to create these kinds of unfair competition by creating products which are looking alike products of another company, regardless if there are registered trade marks, model rights or even patents.